 We all live on a five acre wooded lot filled with natural wildlife: deer, squirrels, racoons, bunnies, chipmunks, wild turkey, raccoon, birds any of the other myriad creatures that have eluded our detection.

-Inside our home lives our Shih Tzu, an English Bulldog and two cats.
+Inside our home lives our Shih Tzu dogs and one old cat .
 Needless to say, we don't always have the quietest home (or the cleanest) on the block.
 But the area where the puppies live (a repurposed large dining room, kitchen and hallway) is keep very clean.

 I've had more litters than I can count (or rather, should I say, my Shih Tzu Dams have had), but each one is special in its own way.
 I work hard to prepare the puppies in my care for their new homes and this means socialization, imprinting, having a keen eye for health problems if any, and lots of paperwork!
 If you'd like to know a little bit more about our breeding program, I have a separate page on this site.

 We follow all local, state and federal standards and I've been inspected twice now by representatives from the American Kennel Club.
 Both times, I passed with flying colors.